mindz-team/laravel-crudable/README.md

 And another obvious rule it that returned class must extends `Illuminate\Http\Resources\Json\JsonResource`

+#### Custom Header Resources

+This package also provides ability to customize resources using request headers.
+To return appropriate resource depends on provided header first what you need to configure `custom_header_resources` within `crudable.php` config file.
+To do this you must provide array with parameters: `header` and `namespace` like:

+    ...
+    'custom_header_resources' => [
+            [
+                'header' => 'X-Custom-Header',
+                'namespace' => "App\\Http\\ResourcesForCustomHeader"
+            ]
+    ]

+You can use as many custom resources as you want, but if you provide multiple custom resource headers during request then resource related with first resolved header will be used.

+If you want to indicate custom resource or collection it is possible as in normal resource using custom resource and collection methods that must be named with use of your header name included.
+For example if you use as header `X-Custom-Header` then your custom resource indicators must be named properly: `getXCustomHeaderObjectResource` and `getXCustomHeaderCollectionResource`.

 ### Pagination

 All `index` method responses are by default paginated.
 Default number of items per page is `10`.
 This number can be